 There are times in life when you want to make some homemade muffins, but you find yourself without one of the key ingredients: baking powder.
 Luckily, you can easily still make your muffins using a baking powder replacement.

-After you read this article, you will know just how to go about making your muffins without baking powder in your pantry.
+After you read this article, you will know just how to go about making your muffins without this pantry staple.
 Although most of these alternatives require you to have baking soda, the last two do not.

 What Does Baking Powder Do?

 Before taking a look at the different baking powder alternatives for making those yummy homemade muffins, it is important to take a look at the role baking powder plays in cooking muffins and other baked goods to perfection.
 In essence, it all comes down to chemistry—specifically, acids and bases.

 You may remember from grade school that when you mix vinegar, which is an acid, with baking soda, a bubbling reaction occurs.
 This is precisely what happens when you add baking powder to your baked goods as it is a mix of baking soda, which is a base, and an acidic component.

 This reaction is one of a few different leavening agents that can be utilized in baking.
 It is what makes your baked goods rise by way of releasing gases.

 Baking Powder Replacements

 If you are lacking baking powder in your pantry, fortunately, there are several alternatives.
 You are likely to have at least one of the ingredients below on hand, which means you can still bake some delicious muffins from scratch.